rust-community/rustbridge/workshops/mondrian-pattern/README.md

 ![](images/console_run-hello-world.jpg)

-### Exercise 0: Start with a prepared minimal mondrian pattern
+### Exercise 0: Start with a prepared minimal Mondrian pattern

 ![](images/fig00_exercise-start.jpg)

 At this point, you have executed a minimal `Hello World` rust project already!
-Now, replace that first project with the minimal mondrian pattern generator:
+Now, replace that first project with the minimal Mondrian pattern generator:

 &#9654;&#9654; Open the files `main.rs` (in the subfolder `src`) and `Cargo.toml` in your text editor.